 Suppose you asked me to help you lose 15 pounds.
-The problem is, you have a disease - a disease called "Chick-fil-A"!
+The problem is, you have a disease - a disease called “Chick-fil-A"!
 You're addicted to the #1 value meal which includes a sandwich, fries and a drink.
 You're eating it almost daily for lunch.
-We quickly identify that this is the source of part of your problem.
+We quickly identify this to be part of your problem.

-Part of my tactic is to inform you that your favorite meal deal is a total of 1,020 calories.
+What if I inform you that your favorite meal deal is a total of nearly 1,100 calories?
 Sounds like a lot of calories, right?
-Yes, because it is, but probably not enough to cause you to think twice about ordering that meal again.
+Yes, it is!
+But probably not enough to cause you to think twice about ordering that meal again.
 It tastes too good not to.
 I recently learned that the number one selling product at Chick-fil-A is the #1 value meal (makes sense, huh?).
 They make most of their money off of one of the most unhealthy items.
 What does this tell us?
 That people discard facts about their health for the sake of their own personal satisfaction.
 It’s just what we do.

 The Art of Scaling

-This is the art of "scaling" - contextualizing something of grand proportions into more tangible, relatable terms.
+This is "scaling" - contextualizing something of grand proportions into more tangible, relatable terms.
 In this case, from 1,100 to four.
-Scaling provides a smaller scale perspective by which someone is able to more readily see, understand and grasp the bigger picture.
-Scaling doesn't negate the reality or importance of the bigger picture, it simply provides a platform upon which to see, understand and engage with it more efficiently.
+Scaling provides a smaller perspective through which we’re able to better see, understand and grasp the bigger picture.
+It doesn't negate the reality or significance of the problem, it simply provides a platform upon which to engage with it more efficiently.

 The Daunting Statistics

-This is why it is essential for your leadership team to scale the vision of your ministry in such a way that people in your church can see it, understand it, grasp on to it and engage with it - and not discard it so easily.
-The goal is not to minimize the magnitude of the crisis at hand - it's real and hard and all around us.
-Instead, the goal is to provide a platform upon which your people can more easily see the problem and more readily identify their role in helping to solve it.
+Part of engaging the whole of your church includes scaling the crisis for them - in such a way that they can see it, understand it, grasp on to it and engage it more effectively.
+The goal is not to minimize the magnitude of the problem, but to provide a platform upon which your people can more easily see the problem and more readily identify their role in helping to solve it.

 Scaling Your Vision